VagnerDomingues/jquery.table-shrinker/README.md

 ###### default: 300
 name says it all.
 #### ignoreWhenHit
-###### default: 'button, a, .btn'
+###### default: 'input, button, a, .btn'
-If you have a share button on each row you might want to ignore it.
+If you have a customized radiobutton or selectbox on each row you might want to ignore them too. you can add then to this selector.
 <br>
-so if any tap/click event hit one of these elements it's event propagation is stoped, this way buttons can keep their functionality inside the table.
+so if any tap/click event hit any of these elements it's event propagation is stoped, and they keep their functionality inside the shrinked table container.
 #### showToggle
 ###### default: true
 You can disable the toggle icon and still show/hide the shrinked content by hiting the anywhere in the row (except for the ignoreWhenHit elements).